Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Buildin’ the first one delayed a shipment o’ farming equipment an’ if we’re not careful a couple million Clanless could starve," he said.
 "The biodrones made a *special* point of slaggin’ every machine they could find, so we’re rebuildin’ every industry from the ground up.
 I can’t afford to push a second Farthrow right now."

-"That’s too bad…" Powell rumbled.
+"That’s too bad..."
+Powell rumbled.

 "Cimbrean’s important to the fate of the Gao," Daar assured him.
-"I’ll promise you a Farthrow… when I can."
+"I’ll promise you a Farthrow... when I can."

 "Perhaps we can see what Folctha can do to alleviate your food concerns," Winton suggested.
 "Agriculture is our biggest industry, after all."